 Pop-up retailers have a unique business model.
 Many of them work on consignment, so basically the retailers don’t pre-pay for inventory.
 Instead, they pay a set deposit amount and in exchange they receive enough inventory to stock their entire store.
-Sometimes, as part of the agreement, retailers must agree to use a specific POS system and credit processing system.
+Sometimes, as part of the agreement, retailers must agree to use a specific POS system and credit processing system, such as the Clover Flex POS.
 Retailers keep a percentage of the credit transactions throughout the season, which is applied to the total cost of inventory; so essentially, they are paying down their inventory costs gradually instead of upfront.
 In addition, whatever inventory does not sell by the end of the season – as long as it’s still packaged and in good condition, the retailer can ship back to the brand for a merchandise credit.
 Using this low risk system, retailers don’t have to fund all the inventory in advance and they don’t have to carry inventory over to next year.

 Companies employing a pop-up retail strategy can effectively target customers who shop at malls as well.
 Pop-ups have the ability to offer a lower-cost alternative to year-round retailers as they don’t have the burden of a long-term lease commitment with the malls that they pop up in.
 The malls also benefit from these stores’ presence by being able to experiment with their tenant mix.
 Pop-ups can help malls determine whether a store is well-received by shoppers before committing to a longer lease period.